 One of your biggest expenses for a cruise is just getting there.
 This is a great time to use frequent flier miles or other travel incentives or discounts to save on airfare and baggage fees.
-There are lots of other posts with tips on how to book your flights, so I won’t get too specific, but this can be a big save.
+There are lots of other posts with tips on how to book your flights, so I won’t get too specific, but airfare can be your biggest cruise savings.

 Also, consider your transportation back and forth to the airport and the debarkation spot.
-You basically have three choices – Cruise line buses, taxis, or a service like Uber.
+You basically have three choices – Cruise line buses, taxis or Uber.
 I almost always opt for the cruise line bus.
-It costs $30-$50 bucks, but you are pretty much guaranteed to end up in the right place at the right time.
+It costs $30-$50 bucks, but you will end up in the right place at the right time.
 That’s one less stressful thing on my plate.

 Speaking of stress, I do another thing that costs a bit of money, but really reduces my stress level.
 I fly into the departure city the night BEFORE my cruise.
 Yes, I have to pay for a hotel, but it builds in a safety valve in case a flight is delayed.